datastax/pulsar-admin-console/README.md

-# Admin console and its backend
+# Pulsar Admin Console

-This is a private repo.
+Pulsar Admin Console is a web based UI that administrates topics, namespaces, sources, sinks and various aspects of Apache Pulsar features.
 ### Dev
 #### Node and NPM version
 Node and npm version required are.
 In fact, do not upgrade to node 14+.
 Some 12 versions may not work either especially on OSX.